Tag: learn

 [Billy Graham]※

-Lord, whatever I have to face, through it let me more of Your love and .
+Lord, whatever I have to face, through it let me learn more of Your love and .
 Amen.

 1) Is anything new being added to God’s pruning list for you?
 If not, why do you think that is?